jbdamask/jbdamask.github.io/ADDING_HTML_PAGES.md

 ### Adding a Social / Open Graph Card

+**Required for every direct blog post.** Any post whose content lives in this repo — a markdown post in `_posts/`, or a self-contained HTML/MHTML page added via the scripts above — MUST ship with a companion social card.
+(This rule does **not** apply to timeline entries that merely link out to a post hosted elsewhere, e.g. Substack or LinkedIn — those keep the platform's own preview and need no card here.)

 Posts using `layout: app` emit Open Graph + Twitter `summary_large_image` tags automatically.
 To give a post its own share image, add an `image:` key to the front matter pointing at a **1200×630** PNG: